vanajmoorthy/dotfiles/nvim/.config/nvim/README.md

 # 🚀 Guide to Vanaj's Neovim

-A modern neovim setup with LSP, autocompletion, and powerful navigation.
+A modern neovim setup with LSP, autocompletion, and navigation.

 ## 📋 Table of Contents